 As you can see I tried a lot.
 That probably doesn't even include it all, but after lisening to McGinleys webinar I knew I needed to try botox next.
 At this point I knew that the surgeries were not good outcomes nearly half of the time, and that many people needed revisions.
 He described the calves like a tourniquet to arteries.
 The best option is to remove the tourniquet.
 The way McGinley does this is through botox.

 Surgery: The surgeries for CECS and fPAES are different because they are largely seen as different problems.
-In general CECS falls under the orthopedic scope, and fPAES falls under the vascular scope, however research is showing that they are both vascular.
-Typically CECS is treated with a fasciotomy.
-This works well for anterior compartment, but for other compartments, especially the deep posterior, symptoms return and revisions are needed.
+In general CECS falls under the orthopedic scope, and fPAES falls under the vascular scope, however McGinleys research is showing that in many cases they are both vascular.
+Typically CECS is treated with a fasciotomy or a fasciectomy.
+This procedure is highly invasive and carries a great risk of infection.
+It basically slices the fascia in order to relive the pressure that is theoretically caused by smaller compartments.
+However, according to Doctor McGinleys research it's due to a mismatch of pressure and starling forces.
+If Veins are entrapped then blood can not travel back up through the popliteal fossa at the same rate that it is traveling down through the arteries.
+This is a much more logical reason for why the pressure builds upon exertion.
+Fasciotomies and Faciectomies are effective and necessary for acute compartment syndrome (cased from blunt force such as car accident).
+But for Chronic Exertional Compartment Syndrome, the anterior compartment has the best outcomes, but for other compartments, especially the deep posterior, symptoms often return and revisions are needed.
 I know many people that have had the surgeries and have been successful.
-Some needed revisions, but overall it is pretty intense!
+Some needed revisions, but overall it is pretty intense and leave big scars so not something to take lightly or rush into especially when it might be treating the symptom not the underlining cause.
 Here are sample scars from compartment syndrome:

 Surgery for fPAES is different.
 Typically you see a scar in the shape of an S behind the knee.
 It seems as though surgeons have to guess how much muscle to remove in order to free up space for the arteries and veins. (and nerve).
-Most of what I read says the doctor cuts the plantaris completely out, and then the more aggressive the doctor is cutting out muscle, the more effective the surgeries tend to be.
-Less aggressive may need revisions but at least they aren't missing half their calf muscle by the end!
+Most of what I read says the doctor cuts the plantaris completely out, and additionally may cut out the soleal sling.
+In many cases the more aggressive the doctor is cutting out muscle, the more effective the surgeries tend to be.
+Less aggressive may need revisions.
+Some patients may even be given a stent or a bypass or vascular reconstruction depending on the surgeon.
+For transparency, I never had any surgeries, so I can’t give a full picture of it.
+Some recoveries I've seen go real smoothly, some are really hard...
+I’m going to discuss the factors that led me to me decision so you can consider them making yours.

 Amputation: I have to mention it because I know three people from the support group that had amputation.
 Over time the artery can get damaged and if it gets damaged enough that there is a dissection, or the artery frays, it can get really serious really fast.
 Additionally, When the surgeries fail sometimes they leave scar tissue that press on the nerves and cause more pain.
 Sometimes there's infections, and sometimes people are just in so much pain and so tired it seems like the easier option.
-Not a fun reality, but it is a reality.
+Not a fun reality, but it is a reality… one that, if you’re like me, you maybe already considered as a possibility before getting a diagnosis.
+It is considered the worst outcome of this condition but it does seem to be rare.
+As we all know, though… rare doesn’t mean impossible so thought I should include this and hope it’s not triggering.
+I worried a lot about this prior to my diagnosis, but I no longer worry about this for myself.

-Disclaimer: This is not meant to be medical advise, I'm just sharing personal anecdotes.
+Disclaimer: This is not meant to be medical advice, I'm just sharing personal anecdotes.